Healthy Homes Assessment Mangateretere

 What We Do

-As building inspectors we take on all aspects that come with specialist home inspections.
-We’re there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the elements that come with expert house Inspections.
+We’re here to make sure you make the right decision when buying your next home.

-We consider your investment to be a serious one and conduct detailed examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of owning or purchasing the home.
+We consider your investment to be a serious one We conduct detailed examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun aspects of owning or purchasing a home.

-We are specialised in a range of services to make sure you are completely updated on the condition of any property you could be considering buying or selling in addition to other services.
+We specialise in a range of services to make sure you are completely aware of the state of any property that you might be contemplating buying or selling along with other services.

-We have a systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your Report, you are able to actually see any issues that may be discovered.
-Through our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and acquaintances.
+With our systemised approach to your property inspection and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues found.
+Because of our comprehensive reporting it’s no wonder we have so many customers who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports